Skip to content

 03 Liability — note and respond if needed

-04 Medical exam ← Critical
+04 Medical exam — Critical

-05 Medical report review ← Critical
+05 Medical report review — Critical

-06 Offer stage — consideration and response
+06 Offer stage — consider and respond

 07 Settlement — permanent decision